-3.25 This FRS does not address presentation of interim financial reports.
-An entity that prepares such reports shall describe the basis for preparing and presenting the information.
+This FRS does not address presentation of interim financial reports.
+An entity that 3.25 prepares such reports shall describe the basis for preparing and presenting the information.
+FRS 104 sets out a basis for the preparation and presentation of interim financial reports that an entity may apply.